johnwbyrd/bloomer/README.md

 A computer from 1982 with **64KB of RAM** and a **1MHz processor** is now checking your spelling against the same SCOWL dictionary used by modern Linux spell checkers.

 The SCOWL wordlist alone is 1.19MB.
-But the Commodore 1541 holds only 170KB of memory.
+But the Commodore 1541 can access only 170KB of memory on a single disk.
 And the poor Commodore 64 has only 64KB of RAM. **Do the math.**

 ## How?

 **Bloom filters + 1541 disk drive as external memory.**

 Think of it as a probabilistic hash table that lives on your floppy disk.
-Five different hash functions compute bit positions in real-time on that 1MHz 6510 processor, and the program reads only the exact disk sectors it needs—typically 2-3 sectors per word lookup.
-No loading bars.
-No "please wait."
-Just spell checking with a **0.81% false positive rate** and **zero false negatives**.
+Five different hash functions compute bit positions in real-time on that 1MHz 6510 processor, and the program reads only the exact disk sectors it needs -- typically 2-3 sectors per word lookup.
+This gives you spell checking with a **0.81% false positive rate** and **zero false negatives**.

 ## The Absurdity of It All

 - **123,676 words** - More than most people's active vocabulary
 - **0.81% false positive rate** - 99.19% of misspellings get caught
-- **0% false negative rate** - Correct words ALWAYS pass
+- **0% false negative rate** - Words in this dictionary ALWAYS pass
 - **Fits on one floppy disk** - 160KB Bloom filter + 8KB program
-- **Real-time on 1MHz** - 5 hash functions computed instantly
-- **Zero RAM footprint** - Entire dictionary stays on disk
 - **Sorted disk access** - Minimizes 1541 head movement
-- **REL file caching** - Smart sector buffering

 When you type a word, the C64:
 1. Computes 5 hash values (FNV-1a, DJB2, SDBM, Jenkins, Murmur)